 Portent Hopewell

 By mid 21st century, the effects of overwhelming disintegration had become evident in all aspects of life.
 Conventional political systems worldwide had disassembled into an infinite jest of empty promises, unenforceable decrees and inscrutable proclamations.
-Graft and corruption were all the fashion in every corner of human life, and arguments over whether authoritarian or democratic governments were better for the advancement of society had become debates without a difference.
+Graft and corruption were all the rage in every corner of human life, and arguments over whether authoritarian or democratic governments were better for the advancement of society had become debates without a difference.

 Warfare had degraded into a chronic and brutal state of affairs, even as combat became more limited in ambition and scope – the waging of war reduced to the pilfering of ever more dwindling essential resources, rather than to the conquest of territory militant regimes of the day simply weren’t equipped to occupy.